eurisko-us/eurisko-us.github.io/_pages/resources.md

 ## [<center>Code Reviews</center>](#code-reviews)

 <div style="width:100%; max-width:800px; margin:auto">
 <br>On each assignment, you will make a GitHub issue on another student's machine-learning, simulation, graph, or space-empires repository (NOT the assignment-problems repository), and you will resolve an issue that another student has made on your own repository.
-To find the student whose code you are supposed to review, add your student number to the assignment number, modulo the number of students in your class.<br><br>
+To find the student whose code you are supposed to review, add your student number to the assignment number, modulo the number of students in your class.
+(Note: once in a while, you will make an issue on your own code.)<br><br>

  Machine Learning
  <font size="3em"><ol start="0">